dinoba/gocker/README.md

 ```bash
 export DOCKER_API_VERSION='1.40'
 ```
+##Elastichserach template

+Use this template storage/es-template.tpl for ES mappings

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.